Vehicle tax for people with disabilities

-If you’re claiming War Pensioners Mobility Supplement, you’ll have the WPA0442 War Pensioners Mobility Certificate, which is issued by the Service Personnel and Veteran’s Agency.
+If you’re claiming War Pensioners Mobility Supplement, you’ll have the WPA0442 War Pensioners Mobility Certificate, which is issued by Veterans UK.

 If you’re eligible under the Disabled Passenger Scheme, you’ll have an AA404(NI) certificate.
 The exemption certificate must be valid and can only be used to tax one vehicle at a time.

 You can learn more about exemption certificates and find out how to apply for your tax disc at the following nidirect page:

 Using a vehicle which has a free disabled tax disc

 The vehicle must either be used by yourself or by someone who only uses their vehicle to help you, for example getting prescriptions for you.